cornish337/PromptHelix/README.md

 *   API for programmatic access and integration
 *   User interface for managing and experimenting with prompts (basic HTML interface available)

+### Inter-Agent Messaging

+Agents communicate via an asynchronous message bus.
+Each agent can subscribe to specific message types and react when messages are broadcast.
+For example, the `ResultsEvaluatorAgent` broadcasts an `evaluation_result` message after scoring a prompt.
+The `MetaLearnerAgent` subscribes to both `evaluation_result` and `critique_result` messages so it can update its knowledge base whenever new feedback is produced.

 ## Getting Started

 ### Prerequisites